 In the last 10 years, an increasing amount of US gas production is coming from shale gas wells.
 Shale has a lot of porosity (much more than sandstone, may be 30% or so), but extremely low permeability due to the tiny grain size, which reduces the paths that the hyrdocarbons can follow.
 That means shale has historically been a poor producer of hydrocarbons.
-While gas has been produced from shales for over a hundred years (gas needs less permeability to move through rock than oil), but quantities were small.
+While gas has been produced from shales for well over a hundred years (gas needs less permeability to move through rock than oil), but quantities were small.
 Very few shale formations produced oil.
-Two things have changed the situation, allowing for increased shale gas development.
-These concepts have allowed petroleum companies to artificially induce more permeability into shale gas rocks:
+Two things have changed the situation, allowing for increased shale oil and gas development.
+These concepts have allowed petroleum companies to artificially induce more permeability into shale petroleum-bearing rocks:

 - Horizontal Drilling – The widespread use of horizontal drilling technology, in which the drill bit is made to turn from the vertical to the horizontal (a 90-degree turn), where it can continue to drill horizontally through the formation.
 The horizontal track can be over a mile!
 This exposes much more rock section than can be produced.

 - Advances In Hydraulic Fracturing (“fracking”) – “Fracking” is not a new technology — it has been around well over 70 years (despite what you might hear on the news).
 However, advances in fracking techniques in horizontally-drilled holes, particularly in shale formations, has led to a tremendous increase in shale oil and gas production.
 These new techniques allow the oil and gas operator to render low-permeability shale reservoirs more permeable, by artificially introducing small fractures into the formation.
 Hydrocarbons will readily flow through these artificially-induced fractures, vastly increasing the production from shale wells.